deliveroo/deliveroo.engineering/_posts/2018-10-12-how-to-experiment-rapidly-without-losing-rigour.md

 ## Sequential testing

 The sequential testing procedure takes the concept of a family-wise error rate[^family-wise-error] and applies it to multiple hypothesis tests across the duration of the experiment.
-By adjusting the threshold value $$\alpha$$ at which we will reject the null hypothesis at each of the test’s checkpoints, we can maintain the total (i.e. family-wise) probability of making one or more type I errors at a desired level, $$\alpha_{Total}$$.
+By adjusting the threshold value $$\alpha$$ at which we will reject the null hypothesis at each of the test’s checkpoints, we can maintain the total (i.e. family-wise) probability of making one or more type I errors at a desired level, $$\alpha_{T}$$.

 [^family-wise-error]: Wikipedia contributors.
 (2018, August 22).
 Family-wise error rate.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 15:43, September 25, 2018, from [https://en.wikipedia.org/w/index.php?title=Family-wise_error_rate&oldid=856111993](https://en.wikipedia.org/w/index.php?title=Family-wise_error_rate&oldid=856111993)